 If the ratio goes below 1, it is an indication that stockholders are placing more call options.
 This means more stockholders are anticipating a market bounce.
 However, if the ratio is over 1, traders feel that the market is set to fall or slow.
 It is a good tool to identify possible bottoms.

 If you want a clear way to find out just how bullish a financial market is, this is the tool to use.
 It makes use of point and figures buy signals.
 It does this by listing the stock in an index responsible for generating a buy signal.

 The readings are in percentages ranging between 0% and 100%.
 In general, 70-80% of stocks in the market have buy signals, then investors regard the market as overbought and seemingly ready for a downturn.
 Nonetheless, you can always apply your threshold.
 On the other hand, 30-20% shows that the market stock is oversold and is set to rise.

 Risk Appetite Vs. Risk Aversion

-it is indicative of the ‘greediness’ of people and just how the economic patterns are.
+it is indicative of the ‘greediness’ of people and how the economic patterns are.
 In terms of risk appetite, an investor always prefers to choose a riskier investment.
-It could a riskier commodity, currencies with high interests or stock.
+It could become a riskier commodity, currencies with high interests, or stock.